Unofficial results of primary election for City Council 2021 - Picayune Item

 Unofficial results of primary election for City Council 2021

 Results so far are included below.
 They will be updated as the night progresses.
-So far only results from Precinct 3 are included
+Results from available precincts are listed below.

 Mayoral candidates.